fluree/docs.flur.ee/src/content/0.11.0/docs/start/installation.md

 ### Fluree with Docker

-Instructions and materials for using Fluree with Docker are [available on Gitlab](https://gitlab.com/zer0active/fluree/flureedb-docker).
-This is contributed by supporter, Allan Tomkinson.
+Instructions and materials for using Fluree with Docker are [available on Gitlab](https://github.com/fluree/fluree-docker-example).

 ### Download Fluree with Homebrew